NetWilliam/diffpng/README.md

 unsuitable for regression testing in some situations.

-phash is also rather large, and a basic use of it produces false matches, for example diffpng's "diffs" test contains two images that should produce a non-match. 'spher1.png' and 'spher2.png'.
+phash is also rather large, and a basic use of it produces false matches, for example look at diffpng's "differs" tests.
+There are two images that should produce a non-match. 'spher1.png' and 'spher2.png'.

 Using pyPhash: